tobek/laminae/notes.md

 - The Morrow
 - The Multitude
 - The Nourish
+- The Obversion (a "type of immediate inference in which from a given proposition another proposition is inferred whose subject is the same as the original subject, whose predicate is the contradictory of the original predicate, and whose quality is affirmative if the original proposition's quality was negative and vice versa" e.g. "All cats are animals" obversion => "No cats are non-animals". truth-value of an original statement is preserved in its resulting obverse form) (used in CNP afterworld story)
 - The Oval
-- The Pasture*
-- The Pith*
+- The Pasture
-- The Premise
+- The Pith
 - The Presupposition
 - The Procedure
-- The Pulchritude* (beauty)
+- The Pulchritude (beauty)
 - The Pullulation (to bud, sprout, pread prolifically or rapidly, be teeming with)
-- The Quell*
+- The Quell
 - The Ramification
 - The Rampant
 - The Rampart
 - The Rectitude
 - The Recital
-- The Recurrence*
+- The Recurrence
 - The Reification
 - The Reproach (rebuke, blame, censure)
 - The Restraint
 - The Retelling
 - The Reticulum (fine network or netlike structure)
 - The Reverie
-- The Ripple*
+- The Ripple
 - The Rue
 - The Sap
+- The Sequitur
 - The Shift
 - The Sift
 - The Simmer
 - The Skein
 - The Snarl
-- The Speck*
+- The Speck
 - The Squall
 - The Substantiation
 - The Sum
 - The Surge
+- The Tautology
 - The Taxonomy
-- The Tessellation*
+- The Tessellation
-- The Tesseract*
+- The Tesseract
-- The Testimony*
+- The Testimony
 - The Trammel (restriction/impediment to one's freedom of action)
-- The Translation*
+- The Translation
 - The Trunk
-- The Variance*
+- The Variance
 - The Vertex
 - The Weaking
 - The Weave
-- The Weir* (a low dam across river to change height, regulate flow etc)
+- The Weir (a low dam across river to change height, regulate flow etc)
     + The Werian (middle english root: to defend or dam)
 - The Whet
 - The Whorl
+- The Wilt
 - The Yield
 - The Zenith
 - [look up "harvest" synonyms]